-The Law dealing with a ball striking a clip during a stroke has been extended to cover any clip, not just a clip from the game as in the 6th Edition Laws.
+The law dealing with a ball striking a clip during a stroke has been extended to cover any clip, not just a clip from the game as in the 6th Edition Laws.
 There seems no logical reason for treating double-banking clips differently from clips of the game.
-Any clip is treated as part of the equipment while attached to a hoop or the peg, or of the striker when being carried, but as an outside agency while falling to or lying on the ground.
+Any clip is treated as part of the equipment while attached to a hoop or the peg, but as an outside agency while falling to or lying on the ground.
 This last point means it is no longer a fault if a clip being carried by the striker falls off and hits a ball, as was the case in the 6th Edition.